 A: He is immediately and completely obedient to God’s Word in all things, both in strict adherence to the Word as well as in its greater application of love and treatment of Mary.

 Q: What is biblically significant about naming Him “Jesus”, the Greek equivalent of “Joshua”?

 A: There are two well-known Joshuas in Scripture who foreshadow Christ: the leader who led Israel to take possession of the Promised Land (a picture of salvation and the work of the Savior) and the high priest of Zechariah 3.
 It is a dual picture of Christ the King and High Priest.

-Application: True followers do not stand idly by thinking that everything will be made right by God’s intervention whether through providence or promise – they are willing and obedient participants in His will.
+Application: True followers do not stand idly by depending only on God’s intervention whether through providence or promise – they are willing and obedient participants in His will.

 If we cannot accept the full premise and teaching of the first chapter of Matthew’s Gospel, we cannot accept fully what follows.
 The birth of Christ was not only brought about by the providence of God’s grace and the fulfillment of His unconditional promises, but the participation of those yielded to His Word above their own feelings.
 This is essentially the very same thing that is replayed in every Believer’s life as they come to know, grow, and live according to God’s Word and ways.
 He brings some things about according to His providential intervention, some things according to the unconditionally promises He has made, but in all things requires our obedient participation according to the greater working of His Word.

 Some things are brought about according to His providential intervention, some things according to the unconditional promises He has made, but in all things requires our obedient participation according to the greater working of His Word.